tawhid3482/Event-management/README.md

 C: undefined

-Answer:=> B: ReferenceError: greetign is not defined explanation:=> i see the code greetign is a empty object.As a result, JavaScript throws a ReferenceError because greetign is not defined
+Answer:=> B: ReferenceError: greetign is not defined explanation:=> I see the code greetign is a empty object.As a result, JavaScript throws a ReferenceError because greetign is not defined

 2/ function sum(a, b) {
   return a + b;